Cratecode/intro/sections/60_continuing_cs/00_recursion_intro/README.md

 ```

 The idea of "calling downwards" is a little bit abstract, so let's see something that doesn't "call downwards":
-$$IMAGE Recursion-Call-Up.svg A graph of functions with a loop between some of the functions$$
+$$IMAGE Recursion-Call-Up.svg A graph of functions with a loop between some functions$$

 ```js
 function main() {
     readData();